Surface Duo 2 Hands-on: Almost everything will be upgraded | ExBulletin

 Surface Duo 2 has a triple rear camera

 Duo 2 currently has an external camera.
 There are actually three: an af / 1.7 12 megapixel telephoto lens, an af / 2.4 12MP wide lens, and a third 16MP ultra-wide camera with optical image stabilization.
-It has night mode, portrait mode, and HDR, and can record at up to 60 frames / second in 4K, and even in slow motion.
+It has night mode, portrait mode, and HDR, and can record up to 60 frames / second in 4K, and even slow motion.
 Sounds like a complete package, especially considering that the last Duo had only one internal camera.
-The camera also has a flight time sensor to assist with focus.
+The camera also has a flight time sensor to help you focus.

 The camera package sounds very promising, especially compared to the lack of the previous Duo rear camera.
 Microsoft’s camera app on Duo 2 also allows you to use one display as a viewfinder and the other display to show previous photos for comparison.
 This is very helpful for making your shots better.